th1000s/ddcutil/.github/ISSUE_TEMPLATE/bug-report-2.md

 ---
-name: Bug report 2
+name: Bug report
-about: Create a report to help us improve
+about: Bug report or configuration help template
-title: ''
-labels: ''
-assignees: ''

 ---